Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Introduction

-We consider surgeon's preference for operative management as a candidate instrument for whether a specific patient with a diagnosis of colitis or diverticulitis receives surgery after admission to the emergency department.
-We measure each surgeon's preference for operative management with data on how they manage care for EGS conditions.
-For each surgeon in our data, we have information on whether or not a surgeon operated for patients with 51 acute EGS conditions.
-Following \citet{keeleegsiv2018}, we use this information to construct a measure of a surgeon's tendency to operate (TTO) by calculating the percentage of times a surgeon operates when presented with an EGS condition.
-For the surgeons in the data, TTO--expressed as percentage--varied from less than 5\% to 95\%.
-Consider two patients in the emergency department with diverticulitis with similar baseline characteristics.
-One might receive care from a surgeon that tends to operate (higher TTO), while another might receive care from a surgeon that is more likely to recommend non-surgical management (lower TTO).
-Being assigned to a patient with a higher or lower tendency to operate may then be viewed nudge towards or away from surgery \citep{keeleegsiv2018}.
-Since these are emergency admissions, it is unlikely that patients themselves are selecting their surgeon.
-Instead, this suggests that assignment to surgeon with a specific TTO is a plausibly haphazard process, with clear impact on whether or not a patient receives operative care.
+We use a surgeon's preference for operative management as an instrument for whether a patient receives surgery after admission to the emergency department.
+Following \citet{keeleegsiv2018}, we construct a measure of a surgeon's tendency to operate (TTO) by calculating the percentage of times a surgeon operates when presented with an EGS condition.
+For the surgeons in the data, TTO varied from less than 5\% to 95\%.
+Consider two patients in the emergency department with similar baseline characteristics.
+Being assigned to a patient with a higher or lower TTO may then be viewed as a nudge towards or away from surgery \citep{keeleegsiv2018}.
+Assignment of surgeons with varying TTO to patients is a plausibly haphazard process, with clear impact on whether or not a patient receives operative care.